 Not necessary for this item

-(2020).A decision support system for managing results-based financed mega infrastructure programs [Master’s thesis, the American University in Cairo].
+(2020).A decision support system for managing results-based financed mega infrastructure programs [Doctoral Dissertation, the American University in Cairo].
 AUC Knowledge Fountain.

 Zahran, Kareem.
 A decision support system for managing results-based financed mega infrastructure programs.
 2020.
-American University in Cairo, Master's thesis.
+American University in Cairo, Doctoral Dissertation.
 AUC Knowledge Fountain.